Gabrui/cm203/notebooks/README.md

-# Diretório Content
+# Diretório Notebooks

-É a pasta a ser mapeada no volume /project (que existe no Colab) é a raiz do jupyter.
+É a pasta a ser mapeada no volume /project (que existe no Colab) é a raiz do jupyter. É o que você enxerga dentro do jupyter.